kbogtob/Themextractor/project-diary.md

 On this day, I finished my moving and worked on the text razor API.
 I build the client I had in mind using the textrazor gem as an inspiration.
 I tested it simply and moved on the dbpedia side.
 I documented myself on how it works and on how a sparql endpoint can be used.
 As I have only a short time, I thought of making one simple generic query to use the endpoint and fetch the data we need.

 ### 6th day (31/03):
 Yesterday, I'm going forward on my usage of dbpedia to build an oriented knowledge graph and using the paper [1] to weight the nodes and select the concepts.
 As I have only a little time remaining, I'll try a ruby implementation instead of a C++ implementation.
-I may still be able to change my mind if it's way too long.
+I may still be able to change my mind if it's way too slow.

 I wrote one simple DBpedia client using the RDF Sparql client and tried to get the data to build the graph in a simple testcode file.

+I developed the brain/business logic part using the ruby graph library (so I can view the graphs while debugging) and dbpedia to fill them.
+I'm working on the focused closeness centrality calculation right now.

 I'm getting problems with special characters on the sparql endpoint.
-Problems which I don't experience on the "website" sparql virtuoso endpoint. (e.g. With the ç of François Hollande, it's finding results on the website but not through the API)
+Problems which I don't experience on the "website" sparql virtuoso endpoint. (e.g. With the ç of François Hollande, it's finding results on the website but not through the API) I decided to avoid this problem right now to focus on the business logic.

 ## Sources
 * [1] - "Unsupervised Graph-based Topic Labelling using DBpedia" by Ioana Hulpus, Conor Hayes, Marcel Karnstedt, Derek Greene - Digital Enterprise Research Institute & University College Dublin - Found at  http://aran.library.nuigalway.ie/xmlui/bitstream/handle/10379/4528/wsdm_noCopyright.pdf?sequence=1